· Updated · Tutorials · 6 min read

 Want to unleash the full potential of your Raspberry Pi?
 Docker is the secret sauce!
-In this guide, I’ll walk you through installing both Docker and Docker Compose on your Raspberry Pi, opening up a world of containerized applications like Pi-hole, Home Assistant, and hundreds more self-hosted solutions.
+In this guide, I’ll walk you through installing both Docker and Docker Compose on Raspberry Pi OS, including both 32-bit and 64-bit setups.

 Why Docker on Raspberry Pi?